angadsingh/argos-presence/README.md

 #### Installation

 Depending on the deployment model you chose, you may have to install `argos` on the same device as `argos-presence` or on a different device.
 Follow the instructions to install argos [here](https://github.com/angadsingh/argos#installation).
-You still have to install `argos` and make it available in the `PYTHONPATH` as `argos-presence` uses it's motion detection API.
+You still have to clone [argos](https://github.com/angadsingh/argos) and make it available in the `PYTHONPATH` as `argos-presence` uses it's motion detection API.
+This is done in the systemd service file [provided](argos_presence.service).

 On your pi: